 JANE – WORKING FOR REPRODUCTIVE JUSTICE

-The Abortion Counseling Service of the Chicago Women’s Liberation Union (1968-1973) is usually called JANE, and all of us who worked in that pre-Roe underground group are also called Janes.
+The Abortion Counseling Service of the Chicago Women’s Liberation Union (1968-1973) is usually called JANE now, and all of us who worked in that pre-Roe underground are also called Janes.

-Though Bob Dylan may seem an unlikely ally, his line "... to live outside the law, you must be honest ...." always reminds me of the underground abortion work done by JANE.
-It makes me think about what law is, and what honesty is.
-It makes me think about the difference between law and justice.
+Though Bob Dylan is an unlikely ally, his line "... to live outside the law, you must be honest ...." always reminds me of the underground abortion work we did.
+It makes me think about what law is, and what honesty is ---- and the difference between law and justice.

-JANE – and Janes – appear often in my writing, teaching, and performance.
-Being a Jane has been big education, and I’m grateful; it's so valuable I want to pass it on.
-My fourth book, What if your mother, is deeply informed by Jane-consciousness, as is the tiny, pocket-size SHE SAID.
+The work of the Service has appeared often in my writing, teaching, and performance over the years.
+Being a Jane has been big education, and I’m grateful; it's been so valuable I want to pass it on.
+First I created a tiny, pocket-size chapbook, written in many voices — some are echoes, some inventions; it’s called SHE SAID.
+Then I wrote a collection of poems called What if your mother, a book deeply informed by Jane-consciousness.

 Reproductive Justice Links